 4k content is displayed perfectly, with no pixel artifacts or rendering issues.

 The EOTF follows the PQ curve well until it rolls off, but dark scenes are a bit brighter than they should be.
-In 'Game' mode, the curve is nearly the same.
+In 'Game' mode, the EOTF is nearly the same.

-If you find HDR too dim, set the Color Temperature to 'Expert 2,' Contrast to 'Max,' Gamma to 'Max,' Advanced Contrast Enhancer to 'Low,' and Picture Mode to 'Vivid,' and you'll get images that are noticeably brighter, as seen here.
+If you find HDR too dim, set the Color Temperature to 'Expert 2,' Contrast to 'Max,' Gamma to 'Max,' Advanced Contrast Enhancer to 'Low,' and Picture Mode to 'Vivid.'
+These settings result in a much brighter image, as you can see in this EOTF.

 This TV has mediocre color volume.
 It can't display deep colors due to its low contrast ratio, but its great brightness helps it display brighter colors.
 Like most LED TVs, it can't produce bright blues.